There are now 2 possible online modes for units:

-- Level 3 core unit in the Pathology and Laboratory Medicine major sequence
+- Level 3 core unit in the Pathology and Laboratory Medicine; Genetics major sequences

 Students are able to (1) understand the scope of human diseases arising from genetic and epigenetic disturbances; (2) have insight into clinical and laboratory processes required to diagnose genetic and epigenetic human disorders; (3) appreciate the range of pathogenic mechanisms contributing to the clinical manifestations of genetic diseases; (4) demonstrate skills in the clinical and laboratory assessment of small and large scale genomic variants; and (5) understand the range of therapeutic and preventative interventions available for constitutional and acquired genetic/epigenetic human diseases.

 - Indicative assessments in this unit are as follows: (1) assignments; (2) case reports; and (3) a three-hour end of semester written examination.
 Further information is available in the unit outline.